ibm-blockchain-wsc/ImmersionWorkshop/docs/hlf-part1.md

 **Step 10.2:** You will use the marbles chaincode to create a new Marbles owner named John.
 If you would like to use a different name than John, that is fine but then there will be other places later where you would need to use your "custom" name instead of John.
-And John\'s the guy who first got this lab working about three years ago so I think he deserves a marble, don\'t you, so if you do want to show off and change the name then I\'m going to let you figure out later where it might need to be changed.
+And John's the guy who first got this lab working about three years ago so I think he deserves a marble, don't you, so if you do want to show off and change the name then I'm going to let you figure out later where it might need to be changed.

 Enter this command in Terminal session 1: